bryandevelops/SolarSystem/README.md

 # [SolarSystem](https://bryandevelops.github.io/SolarSystem/)

-SolarSystem is a personal project comprised of several technologies surrounding the JavaScript language.
+SolarSystem is a data visualization project comprised of JavaScript, other JS libraries such as D3, and calls to a third-party REST API.

 ## Background Overview